lucarv/hol-mxchip/iotpaas/README.md

 3. Give the device a name, keep the other values as defaults.
 Press _Save_
 4. IoT Hub will create a symmetrical key.
 Once the device is created, copy the connection string, you will need it later.

-## Create Blob storage
-Add a Storage account to your Resource group

-Storage account settings:
-* Give the Storage account a name
-* Select your Resource group
-* Location North Europe
-* Leave everything else with default settings

 ## Provision the DevKit device

 1. We need to have the proper FW on the device.
 In the previous lab we were using the IoT Central specific FW, we need now to change this into the generic bootloader, chich can be found [here](https://1drv.ms/u/s!AiMLTNM1CDMguJdh0Lk2Os3CArbMYQ?e=icfCxd)